abolfazl30not30/Divar/README.md

 - __**Database**__

-For this project Mysql database is used for storing data on server.
+For this project MongoDB database is used for storing data on server.
 \
 Here is the schema:
 <p align="center">